getsentry/rfcs/text/0033-view-hierarchy.md

 # Drawbacks

 - This can significantly increase the envelope size.
+- Obfuscation will be a problem for custom UI controls.
 - We've decided to not add the content of textfields, editables or labels because of PII.
     - We may evaluate an options to allow PII.